joypauls/joypauls.dev-astro/src/content/blog/caiso-electricity-demand.md

 ## Into the Future

-As California’s grid evolves, these patterns won’t stay static.
-Several major forces are driving [structural change](https://www.caiso.com/about/our-business/managing-the-evolving-grid):
+As California’s grid [evolves](https://www.caiso.com/about/our-business/managing-the-evolving-grid), these patterns won’t stay static.
+Several major forces are driving structural change across the country:

 - **Prosumers**: households and businesses that both generate and consume power (e.g. rooftop solar)
 - **Distributed Energy Resources (DERs)**: small-scale generation and storage deployed throughout the grid